 Traveling without an end date gives you the freedom to move slowly, make spontaneous choices, and change plans freely.
-Open-ended travel also presents some unique challenges, like creating a budget for your trip, and managing that money while traveling.
+Open ended travel also presents some unique challenges, like creating a budget for your trip, and managing that money while traveling.
 Here we present a step by step guide on how to plan and maintain a budget for open ended travel.

 Once you’ve decided where you want to go and how you want to get there you will need to estimate your monthly travel cost.
 Do some research as to the day to day costs you will incur so you can budget your trip.
-It’s best to create an estimated budget per month of travel.
+It’s best to create an estimated trip budget per month of travel.
 Aside from the obvious costs such as lodging and food, make sure you include monthly costs like travel insurance, cell phone/internet service, and an emergency fund for unpredictable additional expenses.
 (Click here to read about our costs traveling through Mexico!)

 Be realistic about the comforts you need, and the things you can do without on the road.
 For example, from the comfort of your living room the thought of wild camping for free 5 nights per week may sound like a great way to save money, but are you prepared to travel until nightfall, and get up and break camp before sunrise every day?
 Alternatively, do you really need a mocha every morning, or are you willing to make your own coffee in your hostel/on a camp stove/etc.?
 The answers to these questions are very personal, so try to be honest with yourself during the planning stage so that you make a realistic travel plan.

 Now take a basic guess at how long you would like to travel for: 6 months?
 1 year?
 Indefinitely?
-Figure out how many months worth of money you should save for your travels.
-If you plan on making money on the road, and won’t be starting out with some sort of income stream, I would plan to have at least 3 months worth of expenses saved so you have plenty of time to make more cash as you go.
+This will help you to calculate your initial trip cost .
+If you plan on making money on the road, and won’t be starting out with some sort of income stream, I would plan to have at least 6 months worth of expenses saved so you have plenty of time to make more cash as you go.

 Where will the money come from?

-So you have a monthly budget planned out for your travel.
+So you have a budget of monthly expenses planned out for your travel.
 Good work!
 Now, the big question... where will the money come from?

 We took a dual approach to funding our travels.
 First, we sold most of our possessions, including my car, so that we would have a cushion of savings in the bank for emergencies.
 This liquidation also funded our initial investment in gear (and eventually the purchase of our camper, which you can read about here) .
 We are lucky enough to have a small passive monthly income that will cover basic expenses, though we have to watch our budget very closely if we want to avoid dipping into our savings.
 Eventually we would like to create a location independent income that will fund our travels, but that takes time so if that is part of your plan, do not rely on that for at least the first 6 months.

-You’ve created a budget, you’ve saved up some money (or figured out how to fund your travels as you go), and it's time to hit the road!
-Now you have to learn to stick to that budget you spent so much time on.
+You’ve created a budget for travel, you’ve saved up some money (or figured out how to fund your travels as you go), and it's time to hit the road!
+Now you have to learn to maintain that budget you spent so much time on.
 Sounds easy, right?
 You may be surprised by all the money pits you can run into while traveling.
 Here's an excellent article on how to save money while you travel!

 After a long day of travel it’s much easier to order a meal at a restaurant than it is to make yourself something, and on a rainy day a motel may be a lot more appealing than a tent (or a camper).
 It’s okay to splurge sometimes, but if you aren’t paying close attention to your budget it will be easy to spend beyond your means.